Chemises et saisons, quels tissus porter et comment ?

 Cool season fabrics

-- Velvet : Although quite rare on the market, velvet can prove to be a good alternative to flannel when temperatures drop.
+- Velvet : Although quite rare on the market, velvet can be a good alternative to flannel when temperatures drop.
 Its very characteristic touch can give it a kitsch side.
 It is therefore necessary to have impeccable quality to obtain a satisfactory result.

 Mid-season fabrics